Close-up of the School of Social Work building

 The director of field education makes final unit placement decisions and field instructors make final agency-placement decisions.

 The types of agencies working with the field education program are varied.
 Field units are organized around a social problem area or a field of practice.
 Each unit has a range of field placement agencies and settings appropriate to its theme.
 The emphasis for undergraduate placements is on applying the knowledge and skills of generalist social work practice with systems of all sizes.
-The focus is on learning and applying analytic and interventive skills within an ethically based, problem-focused approach.
+The focus is on learning and applying analytic and intervention skills within an ethically based, problem-focused approach.

 Social work students should be advised that the Wisconsin Caregiver Law requires a Wisconsin background check (Caregiver Check and Wisconsin Criminal History) for all potential field-education students prior to the field placement.
 More information regarding this process is available at Field Education on the social work website.